sadiamimi/sadiaafrose.github.io/_pages/about.md

 5G/6G Cellular Systems || Localization || Applied Machine Learning/Deep Learning || Signal Processing

 # Updates
-- **December 13, 2024**: Secured Best Paper Award at the 13th International Conference on Electrical and Computer Engineering (ICECE 2024)!
+- **December 13, 2024**: Achieved Best Paper Award at the 13th International Conference on Electrical and Computer Engineering (ICECE 2024)!

 - **December 19, 2024**: Paper presentated at the 13th International Conference on Electrical and Computer Engineering (ICECE 2024)!
 - **November 20, 2024**: Paper accepted at the 13th International Conference on Electrical and Computer Engineering (ICECE 2024)!